Mayankvlog/Adidas_mlops/README.md

 Client Information

 Change sliders in the sidebar to enter boundaries like 'Cost per Unit' and 'Units Sold'.

 Model Forecast
-Select a classifier from the sidebar (Random Forest, K-Nearest Neighbors, Logistic Regression, Support Vector Machine).
+Select a classifier from the sidebar (Random Forest, K-Nearest Neighbors, L ogistic Regression, Support Vector Machine).

 Anticipated deals classification is shown in light of client input.